mythz/site/_pages/terms.md

 You agree that you are solely responsible for (and that ServiceStack, Inc. has no responsibility to you or to any third party for) any data, content, or resources that you create, transmit or display through the Software, and for the consequences of your actions (including any loss or damage which ServiceStack may suffer) by doing so.

-You must protect the license key as Confidential Information of ServiceStack, Inc. You agree that you will not reproduce, publish, transmit, display, distribute or disclose your License Key.
+With the exception of Open Source License Keys, you must protect the license key as Confidential Information of ServiceStack, Inc and you agree that you will not reproduce, publish, transmit, display, distribute or disclose your License Key.

 We may, without prior notice, change the Software; stop providing the Software or features of the Software, to you, or to users generally; or we may create usage limits for the Software.

+The Software contains features that removes technical restrictions and automatically disables the Software upon exceeding the free usage limits.
+Licensee may not disable, destroy, circumvent or remove these feature of the Software, and any attempt to do so will be in violation of this Agreement and will terminate Licensee's rights to use the Software.

-ServiceStack, Inc. may investigate and/or suspend your account if you violate any of the above policies.
-ServiceStack, Inc. reserves the right to immediately terminate your account without further notice in the event that, in its judgment, you violate this Agreement.
+ServiceStack, Inc. may investigate and/or suspend your license to use the Software and account if you violate any of the above policies.
+ServiceStack, Inc. reserves the right to immediately terminate your license to use the Software and account without further notice in the event that, in its judgment, you violate this Agreement.

+### INDIVIDUAL FREE USAGE

+Subject to the terms of this Agreement, a Licensee is granted a right to use the Software in Allowed Projects where they are the sole copyright owner and author within the scope permitted by the "Individual License Key" granted from the Licensor's website at [servicestack.net/free](https://servicestack.net/free).

+### OPEN SOURCE FREE USAGE

+Subject to the terms of this Agreement, a Licensee is granted a right to use the Software in Allowed Projects whose entire source code is released under the Open Source licenses identified by its [SPDX identifier](https://spdx.org/licenses/): MIT, GPL-3.0, Apache-2.0, GPL-2.0, BSD-3-Clause, LGPL-2.1-or-later, MS-PL, BSD-2-Clause, Zlib, EPL-1.0 and is publicly available within the sites and scope permitted by the "Open Source License Key" granted from the Licensor's website at [servicestack.net/free](https://servicestack.net/free).

 ### RESTRICTED FREE USAGE

 Subject to the terms of this Agreement, Licensee is granted a right to use the Software for small projects and evaluation purposes without charge provided that use of the Software is within the "Free Usage Quota" published on Licensor's website at [servicestack.net](https://servicestack.net).

 Upon exceeding the Free Usage Quota limits in production, Licensee must obtain License Key for continued use of the Software or cease using the Software.
-The Software contains a feature that will automatically disable the Software upon exceeding the free usage limits.
-Licensee may not disable, destroy, circumvent or remove this feature of the Software, and any attempt to do so will be in violation of this Agreement and will terminate Licensee's rights to use the Software.

-Libraries without Free Usage Quotas can be used in any project subject to the terms of this Agreement.
+Libraries without Free Usage Quotas can be used in any Allowed Project subject to the terms of this Agreement.

 ### LICENSE FEES AND PAYMENTS